 Back in the day we were young, dumb and broke, but mostly dumb.

 The first time I visited one of my favourite European cities, Prague, was in 2012 with three other friends.
-We arrived by train at 4 am in the morning and went to drop our lagguage off at the hostel, as we were too early for check in, then we decided to walk by the river to the Old town.
+We were barely 18 or so, arrived by train at 4 am in the morning and went to drop our lagguage off at the hostel, as we were too early for check in, then we decided to walk by the river to the Old town.

 We passed the larger island of Štvanice on the way and thought it looked quite nice, so we decided to check it out.
 It was still dark at the time, but there were four of us, including two guys, so we did not think much of it.
 As we walked across the bridge and explored around a bit, everything looked quite normal and perfectly fine.
 The views on Vltava river were quite beautiful in the street lighting and we were fooling around the island shore.
 We even found a playground and decided to give the swings a go.